 First and foremost, having a monthly budget in place can ensure that you are set up for success in your financial life.
-A lot of people just go about their day to day lives spending money at a whim and not really considering the overall picture.
+A lot of people just go about their day-to-day lives spending money at a whim and not really considering the overall picture.
 If you sat down with the average person and showed them exactly how much they were spending on food every month, for example, they would likely be shocked.

 Before setting a monthly budget you need to analyze where you are spending your money at the moment.
 You should look at your expenses over the course of a typical month, breaking them down into different categories, such as rent, mortgage repayments, insurance, and groceries.
-This allows you to see exactly how you are spending your money in a clear cut manner.
+This allows you to see exactly how you are spending your money in a clear-cut manner.

-You may quickly start to see areas where you can cut back spending or other aspects that need more attention.
+You may quickly start to see areas where you can cut back on spending or other aspects that need more attention.
 After conducting this analysis, you should then set some financial goals and targets.
 This will allow you to set up an optimal monthly budget that fits your situation.
 For example, you may have a target of saving $1,000 per month to build up a base of emergency funds or you may want to start investing a certain portion of income every month.

 These goals will form the basis of your monthly budget.
 You should plan out your essential outgoings each month first of all.
 This might be rent, utilities, groceries, and savings.
 After this point, you can then start to fit in other things.
 A useful way to stick to your monthly budget is to automate your essential payments so you won’t be tempted to deviate from your plan.

-This could see a certain amount going out of your paycheck each month and into a savings account for example.
+This could see a certain amount going out of your paycheck each month and into savings account for example.
 It is important that you regularly review your monthly budget to make sure that you are still aligned with your goals and to make any necessary changes due to different circumstances.

 Sort Tax Relief

-Another key area that you can look at any sort of tax relief that you can get.
+Another key area that you can look at is any sort of tax relief that you can get.
 The tax code and all of the various rules attached to it can be quite confusing at the best of times.
 If you have had a tough year and you are struggling to pay your taxes, there are a few different ways in which you can seek tax relief, whether it is through an offer in compromise, an IRS repayment plan, or penalty abatement.

 There are a lot of reputable tax relief companies out there that will be able to provide you with useful guidance on the subject, such as the Tax Defense Network, Community Tax, or Anthem Tax Services.